tue-mps/multimodal-sensorfusion/README.md

 All pretrained models with config file for camera, camera-radar, camera-lidar and camera-radar-lidar are place here: [Download](https://drive.google.com/drive/folders/1LWGNDl83KXffw0y70bqBalbg2APYaLhC?usp=drive_link)

 Please run the following to train the model.
 Camera-Radar-Lidar early fusion for object detection will be chosen by default.
-Make sure to prepare the data and set the `config/config_allmodality.json` file appropriately to train any multi-tasking fusion model.
+Make sure to prepare the data and set the `config/config_allmodality.json` file appropriately to train any multi-tasking fusion model in perspective view.
+Our code also provides Bird's Eye View fusion architectures, which is not in scope for this research.
 ```bash
 $ python 1-Train.py
 ```